symfony/symfony-docs/reference/events.rst

 **Event Class**: :class:`Symfony\\Component\\HttpKernel\\Event\\ControllerEvent`

 This event is dispatched after the controller has been resolved but before executing it.
-It's useful to initialize things later needed by the controller, such as `param converters`_, and even to change the controller entirely::
+It is useful to initialize things later needed by the controller, such as `param converters`_, and even to change the controller entirely::